CondorLang/Condor/include/readme.md

 # Stone.h
-Since StoneLang is a static c++ library, Stone.h is the public facing API.
+Since Stone is a static c++ library, Stone.h is the public facing API.